WillEStokes/Needle_controller-mbed/README.md

 ```

 Then, you can use the methods provided by the `ADC18` class to interact with the ADC.

-## Requirements

-This driver requires the mbed.h library.

 ## API Reference